Skip to main content

 Parallel Execution

-// Each await waits for the previous one
+// Each await PAUSES execution until the previous call finishes.

 Parallel (Fast):